Sleepwalking scene: Performances

-John Philip Kemble's 1794 Drury Lane production starred his leading lady and sister Sarah Siddons who offered a fiercely psychological portrait of Lady Macbeth.
-Siddons was noted for moving audiences in the sleepwalking scene with her depiction of a soul in profound torment.
-Siddons' interpretations contributed to the then new movement in literary criticism that focused on character as the essence of Shakespearean drama.

-William Hazlitt commented on Siddons' interpretation and performance of the sleepwalking scene: In coming on in the sleeping-scene, her eyes were open, but their sense was shut.
-She was like a person bewildered and unconscious of what she did.
-Her lips moved involuntarily—all her gestures were involuntary and mechanical.
-She glided on and off the stage like an apparition.
-To have seen her in that character was an event in every one's life, not to be forgotten.

 In modern times, Francesca Annis garnered attention for her performance in Roman Polanski's film version of Macbeth (1971), in which she performs the sleepwalking soliloquy in the nude.
 The critic Kenneth Tynan was present when the scene was shot:Francesca does it very sportingly and with no fuss ... though of course the set is closed, great curtains are drawn around the acting area ... and the wardrobe mistress rushes to cover Francesca with a dressing gown the instant Roman says, 'Cut'.